-It be preached to every creature, "Freely ye have by Christ, freely give."
-The offer must be out exception.
-The promises must be prein connection with the history of truths and e embraced by them as an object of faith.
+This life must be preached to every creature, "Freely ye have received, says Christ, freely give."
+The offer must be made to all without exception.
+The promises must be presented to sinners, in connection with the history of truths and facts, to be embraced by them as an object of faith.

-It is abfurd to suspend the offer of the gospel on any good quality whatsoever, to be previously produced in the creature; call it contrition, humiliation, repentance, or by any other name.
-It is true none will ever fly to Christ until they be sensible of their danger.
-But to suspend the offer of salvation on this or any thing else, would be going blindly to work; for how shall gospel ministers know, who are truly fensible of their sin and misery, and who not?
+It is absurd to suspend the offer of the Gospel on any good quality, whatsoever, to be previously produced in the creature; call it contrition, humiliation, repentance, or by any other name.
+It is true, none will ever fly to Christ until they be sensible of their danger.
+But to suspend the offer of salvation on this or anything else, would be going blindly to work; for how shall Gospel ministers know, who are truly sensible of their sin and misery, and who not?
 Who have attained the necessary degree of sensibility, and who not?
-And it is clear, from experience, that those who are most awak. ened, are most ready to complain of the hardness of their hearts; their want of true repentance, contrition, ic, therefore, safest to proceed in the way which the Lord himself hath marked out; to throw the gospel net among all; to invite all to come and take the water of life freely; to take it without money and without price.
-We know of no qualifications necessary to entitle a person to the offer of grace and falvation through Christ; but that he be a suner of the human kind, who needs a Saviour.
+And it is clear, from experience, that those who are most awakened, are most ready to complain of the hardness of their hearts; their want of true repentance, contrition, etc. It is, therefore, safest to proceed in the way which the Lord himself hath marked out; to throw the Gospel net among all; to invite all to come and take the water of life freely; to take it without money and without price.
+We know of no qualifications necessary to entitle a person to the offer of grace and salvation through Christ; but that he be a sinner of the human kind, who needs a Saviour.
 We must come to Jesus as sinners, the chief of sinners.
 We must come as we really are, and can never prepare ourselves by unbelief, or keeping at a distance.
-It is therefore dangerous to teach, that we may not come to Christ, nor trust in him for salvation, unless we have previously repented of our sins, and practifed new obedience.
+It is therefore dangerous to teach, that we may not come to Christ, nor trust in him for salvation, unless we have previously repented of our sins, and practiced new obedience.